Great Britain in the Seven Years' War: War with Spain (1762)

-Ricardo Wall managed to keep Spain out of the war, but lost power when Charles III became king.
+Ricardo Wall, who managed to keep Spain out of the war, but lost power when Charles III became king.

 Through careful diplomacy and the influence of a pro-British Spanish prime minister Ricardo Wall, Spain had remained neutral through most of the war.
 However, with the accession of Charles III to the throne, Spanish foreign policy began to change.
 Charles was alarmed by the British conquest of the French Empire in North America, and feared his own empire would be Pitt's next target.
 He concluded the Bourbon Family Compact with France, offering them practical support.

 With evidence of growing Franco-Spanish cooperation, Pitt suggested it was only a matter of time before Spain entered the war.
 The prospect of war with Spain shattered the cabinet unity which had existed up to that point.
 Pitt strongly advocated a pre-emptive strike which would allow them to capture the annual plate fleet, denying Spain of its vital resources of wealth which were shipped in.
 The rest of the cabinet refused, and Pitt resigned.
 In spite of this war with Spain swiftly became unavoidable, and on 4 January 1762 Britain duly declared war on Spain.
 Almost immediately, British ships under Admiral Charles Saunders moved to blockade Cádiz, the main port for silver from New Spain.